mezgoodle/5-min-python/README.md

 - [server.py](https://github.com/mezgoodle/5-min-python/blob/master/server.py).
 Only four lines of code and you have live server on Python.

 - [selenium.py](https://github.com/mezgoodle/5-min-python/blob/master/selenium.py).
 You can open link in internet and read all information from webpage.

+> All libraries that are needed to be installed are in [`requirements.txt`](https://github.com/mezgoodle/5-min-python/blob/master/requirements.txt)